FixTweet/FxTwitter/README.md

 They all run the exact same worker and function identically... mostly.

-`fxtwitter.com` is the primary domain, with `twittpr.com` as an alternative that allows for quick sed replacement for Twitter links.
-With `fixupx.com`, you can easily fix `x.com` links as well (Very short .com domains are expensive, sorry I didn't get something shorter)
+`fxtwitter.com` is the primary domain and `fixupx.com` exists to make it easy to fix `x.com` links as well (Very short .com domains are expensive, sorry I didn't get something shorter).
+Also, with `twittpr.com` you can do quick sed replacement on Twitter links by sending a Twitter link and sending `s/e/p` afterward to automatically edit it.

 ### How come embedding takes so long / is not working in Telegram?

 Telegram's embedding servers sometimes never even send us a request to embed a URL, possibly due to their servers being overloaded.
-If you have a link that is broken you can try one of FixTweet's other domains (`fxtwitter.com`, `twittpr.com`) or use [Webpage Bot](https://t.me/WebpageBot) to try to clear the cache of the embed.
+If you have a link that is broken you can try one of our other domains (`fxtwitter.com`, `fixupx.com`) or use [Webpage Bot](https://t.me/WebpageBot) to try to clear the cache of the embed.

 ### Why do video embeds look different on Discord?

 Discord hides the text when videos are attached to a website embed.
 As a result, we have to mess around with other parameters to display embeds correctly.

-### What if I don't want FixTweet to combine my post's images together with multi-image?
+### What if I don't want FxTwitter to combine my post's images together with multi-image?

 No problem!
 You can pick any specific photo from a post using Twitter's own URL syntax (`/photo/1` is the first photo of a post) and we'll render you the full-resolution original image.